pienaaranker/skillsapp-nextjs/implementation_plan.md

     - [ ] Develop frontend components to visually represent progress (e.g., checkmarks on steps, progress bars per module/curriculum).
     - [ ] Create a basic User Dashboard page summarizing active curricula and overall progress.
 - [ ] **Task 3.3: Backend Assignment Generation API**
-    - [x] Create a Next.js API route (`/api/generate-assignment`).
+    - [ ] Create a Next.js API route (`/api/generate-assignment`).
-    - [x] Accept context (e.g., `step_id` or `module_id`) as input.
+    - [ ] Accept context (e.g., `step_id` or `module_id`) as input.
-    - [x] Develop prompts for Gemini requesting relevant practice exercises or assignments based on the learning context.
+    - [ ] Develop prompts for Gemini requesting relevant practice exercises or assignments based on the learning context.
-    - [x] Handle Gemini API calls and responses.
+    - [ ] Handle Gemini API calls and responses. **Note:** Ensure these calls also use the proxy server `https://proxy-chi-plum.vercel.app/`.
 - [ ] **Task 3.4: Assignment Display UI**
-    - [x] Create frontend components to allow users to request an assignment for a specific step/module.
+    - [ ] Create frontend components to allow users to request an assignment for a specific step/module.
-    - [x] Display the generated assignment content received from the backend.
+    - [ ] Display the generated assignment content received from the backend.
     - [ ] Store generated assignments in Supabase, linking it to the user and skill.

 ---